Analysis | The FDA head toes Trump line on plasma — but goes too far

 The problem with Trump tweeting about these things is that, at the very least, they provide the appearance of him leading the kinds of decisions that should be among the most apolitical that the federal government makes.
 Another type of decision in that category is one made by the Justice Department, where Attorney General William P. Barr at one point acknowledged the appearance problem created by Trump’s tweets about ongoing legal matters.
 Barr said they made it “impossible for me to do my job.”

-The question from there is whether that public pressure actually has any impact.
-Barr has certainly made questionable decisions that aligned with Trump’s publicly expressed wishes, but he’s denied they played any role.
-Similarly, Hahn has said “I have not felt political pressure” to make decisions on hydroxychloroquine.
+The question from there is whether that public pressure has any impact.
+Barr has certainly made questionable decisions that aligned with Trump’s publicly expressed wishes, but he has denied they played any role.
+Similarly, Hahn has said, “I have not felt political pressure” to make decisions on hydroxychloroquine.

 But at other points, Trump has bragged very publicly about his actions expediting that process, telling Fox News at one point that “hydroxychloroquine is something that I have been pushing very hard.
 I got the very early approval from the FDA.
 It was going to take a long time, and Dr. Stephen Hahn, the head of the FDA, gave us an early approval, a very quick approval, a 24-hour approval.”

-That past has to weigh heavily on perceptions of the scene we saw Sunday, as does Hahn’s repetition of the 35 percent number.
+That past has to weigh heavily on perceptions of the scene we saw Sunday, as does Hahn’s repetition of the 35 percent figure.

 That doesn’t necessarily mean this was the wrong call.
 But it’s one thing to approve the authorization of convalescent plasma; it’s another to oversell its proved efficacy.
-Trump certainly did that, and even while being more circumspect, it seemed Hahn like many people before him was straining to say the kind of things Trump wants to hear.
+Trump certainly did that, and even while being more circumspect, it seemed Hahn, like many people before him, was straining to say the kind of things Trump wants to hear.

 At the end of Sunday’s event, Trump and Hahn were pressed on the differences between Trump’s claim that the FDA found the treatment to be “very effective” and Hahn’s more circumspect comments.
 Hahn then reverted to his 35-out-of-100 claim.